LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       You might also enjoy our page on [Manet's life story](https://impressionistarts.com/edouard-manet-biography.html).
+    sideGalleryImages:
+      - imageTitle: Monet's Dejeuner sur l'Herbe sparked uproar when it was shown at the Salon des Refuses in 1861
+        imageUrl: /assets/10-paintings-manet-dejuner-sur-lherbe.jpg
+      - imageTitle: The models at the centre of Manet's first controversial work
+        imageUrl: /assets/10-paintings-manet-dejuner-sur-lherbe-close-up.jpg
+      - imageTitle: The picnic in the bottom left hand corner of Manet's dejuner sur l'herbe
+        imageUrl: /assets/10-paintings-manet-picnic-dejuner-sur-lherbe.jpg
   - textTitle: Olympia (Manet, 1863)
     text: >-
       ### Though painted in 1863, Manet hid Olympia in his studio for 18 months